8am Payment Solution User Guide

 Changes in your company’s status

-Please notify us of any change to the information on file (merchant profile) with us related to your business's status, including: (i) any new lines or types of business; (ii) change in ownership; (iii) the opening, closing or liquidation of business or any location; (iv) voluntary or involuntary party to a bankruptcy case; (v) entry into a loan or other agreement with a Person that seeks to affect this Agreement.
-We retain the right to terminate this Agreement if you fail to notify us of any change to the information in your merchant profile.
+Please notify us of any change to the information on file (merchant profile) with us related to your business’s status, including: (i) any new lines or types of business; (ii) change in ownership; (iii) the opening, closing or liquidation of business or any location; (iv) voluntary or involuntary party to a bankruptcy case; (v) entry into a loan or other agreement with a Person that seeks to affect this Agreement.
+We reserve the right to terminate this Agreement if you fail to notify us of any change to the information in your merchant profile.

-2. Processing transactions
+2. Processing Payments

 A. Prohibited activities

 You may only submit Payments through the Payment Processing Services that are authorized by your Purchasers.
-When you accept card transactions, Network Rules specifically prohibit you from: (i) providing cash refunds for a Payment on a credit card, unless required by Law, or (ii) processing a credit transaction that does not correspond to a previously completed transaction.
+When you accept card Payments, Network Rules specifically prohibit you from: (i) providing cash refunds for a Payment on a credit card, unless required by applicable law, (ii) processing a credit Payment that does not correspond to a previously completed Payment or (iii) submitting authorization requests and/or sales drafts by a merchant for Card Payments transacted by another business, or on behalf of another person.
+You shall assume all liability for any losses, penalties, costs, or expenses associated with the Dispute, rejection, or Reversal of any such non-compliant Payment.
+Also, if any fraud is involved, you could face criminal prosecution.

-B. Responsibilities and disclosures to your purchasers
+B. Responsibilities and disclosures to your Purchasers

 C. Payments

 You may use the Payment Processing Services to receive recurring or subscription Payments from your Purchasers.
-If you use the Payment Processing Services to submit these recurring or subscription Payments, you agree to comply with applicable Laws, including clearly informing Customers in advance of submitting the initial Payment that they will be charged on an ongoing basis and explaining the method for unsubscribing or cancelling their recurring billing or subscription.
+If you use the Payment Processing Services to submit these recurring or subscription Payments, you agree to comply with applicable laws, including clearly informing Purchasers in advance of submitting the initial Payment that they will be charged on an ongoing basis and explaining the method for unsubscribing or cancelling their recurring billing or subscription.

-Both the Cardholder and the Issuer have the right to question a transaction.
-In some cases, a Dispute will occur.
-As a result, we will debit your Settlement Account or settlement funds for the amount of each Disputed charge.
-You are immediately responsible to us for all Disputes, Refunds, Reversals, Returns, or Fines regardless of the reason or timing.
+Refunds may be initiated by you, an Issuer, or a Network.
 We may decline to act upon a Refund instruction, or delay execution of the instruction, if: (i) it would cause your Account balance to become negative; (ii) you are the subject of Bankruptcy Proceedings; or (iii) where we otherwise believe that there is a risk that you will not meet your liabilities under this Agreement (including with respect to the Payment that is the subject of the Refund instruction).

 A. Chargeback basics

-Regardless of whether you respond to a transaction documentation request, a Chargeback may be debited to your Settlement Account for numerous reasons (see below).
-If the Issuer submits a Chargeback, we will send you a Chargeback notification, which may also include a request for transaction documentation.
-Due to the short time requirements imposed by MasterCard, Visa, Discover Network and American Express, it is extremely important that you respond to a Chargeback notification and transaction documentation request within the time frame set forth in the notification.
-Do not process a Credit transaction once a Chargeback is received; the Issuer will credit the Cardholder's account.
-Credits issued after a Chargeback has been received may not be recoverable and you may be financially responsible for the Credit as well as the Chargeback.
-If the information you provide is both timely and sufficient to warrant a representment of the transaction and/or reversal of the Chargeback, we will do so on your behalf.
-However, representment and/or reversal is/are ultimately contingent upon the Issuer and/or Cardholder accepting the transaction under applicable Card Organization guidelines.
-Representment or reversal is not a guarantee that the Chargeback has been resolved in your favor.
+Regardless of whether you respond to a Payment documentation request, a Chargeback may be debited to your Settlement Account for numerous reasons (see below).
+If the Issuer submits a Chargeback, we will send you a Chargeback notification, which may also include a request for Payment documentation.
+Due to the short time requirements imposed by MasterCard, Visa, Discover Network and American Express, it is extremely important that you respond to a Chargeback notification and Payment documentation request within the time frame set forth in the notification.
+If the Chargeback is not disputed within the applicable time limits set forth by MasterCard, Visa, Discover Network and American Express rules and regulations, reversal rights are forfeited.
+When disputing a Chargeback, we strongly recommend that you include a detailed rebuttal letter along with all pertinent documents when responding to a Payment documentation request or a Chargeback notification (e.g., contractual agreement).
+See “Disputing a Chargeback,” below.

 B. Retrieval requests